caltechlibrary/dataset/README.md

 - it does not support access control by users or roles
 - it does not provide auto key generation or versioning
 - it limits the size of JSON documents stored to less than 1 MiB
-- it limits the size of attachment files to less than 250 MiB
+- it limits the size of attached files to less than 250 MiB
 - it does not support partial JSON record updates or retrieval
 - it does not provide an interactive Web UI for working with dataset collections
 - it does not support HTTPS or "at rest" encryption